KHEngineering/RoboRio/faq/roborio.md

 3. Login using the 'admin' user
 4. You will see a folder structure of the RoboRio which will allow you to navigate its file system

 You can use this method to browse the file system on the Rio, transfer files to/from RoboRio, read files, create/delete files or folders

 ###FTP
 It is possible to use the FTP protocol on the Rio, however only anonymous login is supported by default.
-The problem with that is when transfering or creating files via FTP, the file permissions are not set properly so use shell or SFTP and avoid using FTP on the Rio.
+The problem with that is when transfering or creating files via FTP, the file permissions are not set properly, so it is recommended that you use SSH or SFTP and avoid using FTP on the Rio.

 ---

-##What user name should I use to have root access to the file system?
+##What user name should I use to have 'root' access to the file system?

 The Login information for the RoboRio from the factory is: